-The plastic bags were further defined by their completeness (Figure 2d), which presented a significant difference between depths (Chiχ2: 176.720, p < 0.0001), as well as when removing the 500 m (Chiχ2: 137.656, p < 0.0001).
-Torn bags (which were deformed but not broken into small pieces) almost uniformly distributed in a low percentage of around 4% at each depth.
-Indeed, as compared with other plastic products, bags & wrapping are more likely to be deformed and fragmented by the mixing of winds or currents.
-Whilst, the concentration of intact bags gradually decreases with depth from 200 m (10.9 ± 1.5%) to 1100 m (8.5%), and further 1300 m (4.2±1.9%) (500m was excluded due to its different topography).
-The terrestrial source is considered as the major source (80%) of plastics released into the sea.(Geyer et al., 2017) Therefore, this decrease trend in the intact bags could represent the weathering and fragmentation of the litter with distancing from the shore into the deep environment.
+The plastic bags were further analyzed by their completeness (Figure 2d), which showed a significant difference between depths (χ2: 176.7, p < 0.0001), as well as when removing the 500 m (χ2: 137.7, p < 0.0001).
+Torn bags, i.e., bags that were damaged but had not broken into smaller pieces, were almost uniformly distributed at a low proportion of approximately 4% at each depth.
+Compared with other plastic products, bags and wrappings are more likely to be deformed and fragmented by the mixing of winds or currents.
+The proportion of intact bags gradually decreased with increasing depth, from 10.9 ± 1.5% at 200 m to 8.5% at 1100 m and 4.2 ± 1.9% at 1300 m.
+(The 500-m-deep transect was excluded from this analysis due to its different topography.
+Terrestrial sources are considered to be the major sources (80%) of plastics released into the sea.(Geyer et al., 2017) Therefore, this decreasing trend in intact bags with increasing depth could represent the weathering and fragmentation of litter as its distance from the shore increases and it moves deeper into the environment.